+ITEM 7.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-The information and financial data discussed below is derived from the consolidated financial statements of Relmada for the nine months ended March 31, 2019, March 31 2018, and for the years ended June 30, 2018 and 2017.
+The information and financial data discussed below is derived from the consolidated financial statements of Relmada for the year ended June 30, 2019 and for the year ended June 30, 2018.
 The consolidated financial statements of Relmada were prepared and presented in accordance with generally accepted accounting principles in the United States.
 The information and financial data discussed below is only a summary and should be read in conjunction with the historical financial statements and related notes of Relmada contained elsewhere in this Report.
 The consolidated financial statements contained elsewhere in this Report fully represent Relmada's financial condition and operations; however, they are not indicative of the Company's future performance.
-See "Cautionary Note Regarding Forward Looking Statements" above for a discussion of forward-looking statements and the significance of such statements in the context of this Report.
+See "Cautionary Note Regarding Forward Looking Statements" above for a discussion of forward-looking statements and the significance of such statements in the context of this Annual Report.

 This discussion contains forward-looking statements reflecting our current expectations that involve risks and uncertainties.
 Actual results may differ materially from those discussed in these forward-looking statements due to a number of factors, including those set forth in the section entitled "Risk Factors" and elsewhere herein.
+The information and financial data discussed below is only a summary and should be read in conjunction with the historical financial statements and related notes of Relmada Therapeutics, Inc. contained elsewhere in this document.
+Relmada's current consolidated financial position and consolidated results of operations; are not necessarily indicative of the Company's future performance.
+See "Cautionary Note Regarding Forward Looking Statements" above for a discussion of forward-looking statements and the significance of such statements in the context of this document.